microsoft/vscode-docs/docs/extensionAPI/extension-points.md

 ## contributes.views

-Contribute a view to Explorer in VS Code.
+Contribute a view to VS Code.
 You must specify an identifier and name for the view.
+You can contribute to following locations

+- `explorer`: Explorer view in the Side bar
+- `debug`: Debug view in the Side bar

 When the user opens the view, VS Code will then emit an activationEvent `onView:${viewId}` (e.g. `onView:nodeDependencies` for the example below).
 You can also control the visibility of the view by providing the `when` context value.